josepot/react-redux-scroll/README.md

 ## FAQ

+### Is there an easy way to disable this library for the SSR build?

+Setting the env variable `HAS_SSR` to `true` will accomplish that.

 ### - What happens when more than one scroll tries to take place as a result of the latest action that was dispatched?

 Depends.
 If the scrolls are for different "Scrolling Areas" all